Athlete’s foot: Causes, symptoms, and treatments

 What treatments are available for athlete’s foot?

-The recommended treatment for athlete’s foot is an antifungal medicine.
+The recommended treatment for athlete’s foot is antifungal medicine.
 These come in different forms including:

 How can I prevent athlete’s foot?